Balfa/testcar-orig/AGENT.md

 Testcar, having found the test definitions, must now pass these on to the actual test framework doing the work.
 In the case of Artillery, this is as simple as calling `artillery run -c <path>`.

 # Reporting
-First and foremost, Artillery should exit with an appropriate zero or non-zero exit code (TODO: confirm this).
+First and foremost, Artillery exits with an appropriate zero or non-zero exit code.
 This should be the ultimate test of success.
-TODO: Confirm: I doubt K8s logs have any understanding of this exit code, so Testcar will have to capture and explicitly output the code for the benefit of Testcar Gate.
+Testcar captures this and reports a machine readable status output for Testcar Gate.

 ## Log persistence
 K8s provides access to container logs for n and n-1 container instances.
 Since Testcar is a run-once-and-stay-dead, Testcar Gate will still have access to the one and only log set (n-1).

 ## Preventing container restarts
 We don't want Testcar continuously running.
 We also don't want it constantly overwriting the n-1 logs that Testcar Gate is relying on.
 TODO: Testcar runs once upon deployment, and then never again.
 How do we ensure it doesn't?
 Probably straightforward.
 Just call it out here anyway.